 “Success is no longer about changing strategies more often, but having the agility to execute multiple strategies concurrently.
-And success requires CEOs to develop the right leadership capabilities, workforce skills, and corporate cultures to support digital transformation.”– Pierre Nanterme, Chairman and CEO of Accenture1
+And success requires CEOs to develop the right leadership capabilities, workforce skills, and corporate cultures to support digital transformation.”– Pierre Nanterme, Chairman, and CEO of Accenture1

 Agility, by definition, is the ability to act quickly with ease.
 And, in today’s changing world, it becomes a serious advantage.
 When businesses, technologies, generations at work, competition, market challenges, etc., are becoming harder and harder to predict, agility is one attribute that can help organizations pave the way for success.
 Agility, however, is not just about doing tasks quickly and with ease.
-It includes how well organisations can mould themselves and react to changing surroundings.
+It includes how well organizations can mold themselves and react to changing surroundings.

-Agile organisations are highly responsive and flexible towards positive changes.
+Agile organizations are highly responsive and flexible towards positive changes.
 They move towards creating a balance, so employees do not feel lost.
-There are two types of organisations, one, which accepts that they will have to act quickly, unusual and new tasks can come their way, and they will have to brainstorm and find a way to deal with things anyhow.
+There are two types of organizations, one, which accepts that they will have to act quickly, unusual and new tasks can come their way, and they will have to brainstorm and find a way to deal with things anyhow.
 Then there is the other kind, which gets too attached and tries to protect what it has created.
 The latter one may feel secure in the short run.
 Given the fast-changing context, are they in denial?

-Does your Company Pre-empt changes?
+Does your Company Pre-empt change?

 “Change will not come if we wait for some other person, or if we wait for some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.”― Barack Obama2

-Spotify is a well-known music streaming company with more than 100 million subscribers globally.
+Spotify is a well-known music-streaming company with more than 100 million subscribers globally.
 A small team came up with the idea of users being able to find songs according to their tastes.
 They did so by using an algorithm to match users’ tastes from billions of playlists and suggest songs accordingly.
 To get this built, they did not have to climb up several ladders and get things approved.
 It was an agile setting and thus, it was quick and easy to carry out iterations.
 This innovation is now known as the ‘Discover Weekly’.
-It was a great success, which resulted in influx of millions of new users.
-There are around 100 other small teams at Spotify, which deploy agile approaches to all kinds of work, since the company began in 20083.
+It was a great success, which resulted in an influx of millions of new users.
+There are around 100 other small teams at Spotify, which deploy agile approaches to all kinds of work since the company began in 20083.

 Stability and Balance in an Agile Organisation

 How does a company balance stability and structure boost agility?
-The answer to this question can be explained through the following analogy.
+Let’s answer this question with the following analogy.
 In a baseball or softball game, an athlete’s body posture becomes extremely important.
 According to Paul Smith, a baseball and softball coach, posture is basic to the game and thus, that is from where they begin the training.
 Shoulders should be back, and the head should be up, the latter being more important.
 As the head moves, so does the shoulder, followed by the hands and the hips.
 This process eventually engages the muscles of the back, and thus, uses the body’s core4.
 By learning these basics, the athlete is able to move swiftly in the direction of the ball.
 Her/his body becomes agile enough to move in a direction quickly and easily, based on the situation.
-This is exactly how organisations also move towards agility in a stable form.
+This is exactly how organizations also move towards agility in a stable form.
 The key is to keep the foundation strong, constantly work on it, and let the employees in on it.
 Once there is clarity regarding that, employees will know how they must react according to the situations.

 Enablers for true Agility